simongutenbrunner/clc3-project/README.md

 # Lessons Learned
 * Setting up a proper workflow using Github actions can be a pain, especially the first time, but once done right is a really satisfying improvement for your quality-of-life.
 * Don't reinvent the wheel
-* The rabbit hole goes deeper (Jenkins, CD, Webhooks, ...)
+* The rabbit hole goes deeper (On-Premise Tools, CD, Webhooks, ...)

-# Citations
+# Sources
 * https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow
 * https://docs.github.com/en/actions
 * https://github.com/MathieuSoysal/Javadoc-publisher.yml